joan-gerard/combinationAPI/README.md

 # Combination API

-We have created and deployed an API Gateway configuration, which then points to a Lamda.
+We have created and deployed an API Gateway configuration, which then points to a Lambda.

 In the Lamba, we have business logic to query two different API endpoints and combine the data.

+The final endpoint allows users to find game deals and convert price to their chosen currency.

 This project has been generated using the `aws-nodejs-typescript` template from the [Serverless framework](https://www.serverless.com/).